 Florida workers’ compensation laws require the employer or insurance provider to pay for all medically necessary care and treatment related to a work accident or injury.

-The types of medical benefits you could receive include:
+The types of medical benefits you could receive in Pinellas County include:

 - Emergency room visits